michael-lin01/MKS21X-FinalProject/README.md

 1/9, Victor: made Plane.move() method return an int, for how many planes are on the tile that the plane has moved to... will utilize this to reduce redudant code in updateLaunchTiles() in TerminalClass...
 Also fixed updateLaunchTiles()
 fixed some bugs
-BUG 1:----- discovered new bugs... when there is an even roll & at least two planes out of hangar, there can be a character placed at bottom right corner of the same color of the planeTurn for some reason;
+BUG 1:----- discovered new bugs... when there is an even roll & at least one plane out of hangar, there can be a character placed at bottom right corner of the same color of the planeTurn for some reason (62,62)???;
 also another bug arises cuz we havent implemented the tile system yet (when we have numPlaneCounterOnTile < 0 and the number counting system shouldnt ever go < 0)
 BUG 2:----- also need to implement numberPlane counting system for BOARD tiles (dont need to tell about the color of the planes there bc opposite color planes destroy each other so assumed all tiles with > 1 plane have their planes of the same color)
 BUG 3:----- also when there are two planes stacked on top of each other, you can't subtract one from the pile, the whole character has to disappear when moving... can be remedied by not "erasingPlaneLocation" when the tile's planesHere > 1

 1/10, Victor: figure out createTextTerminal or createTerminal, cuz createTextTerminal works when u ssh into a diff comp, which is gonna be done at the demo, but createTextTerminal also doesnt let me edit @ home on windows...
 ISSUE WHERE WE REPORT A NULLPOINTEREXCEPTION WILL BE FIXED ONCE WE HAVE A TILE SYSTEM
 SOLVED BUG3, but found a new bug where moving a plane doesn't subtract from previous pile?? lol.
 WAIT THIS IS SOLVED IF A TILE SYSTEM IS IMPLEMENTED

+1/11, Victor: fixed a rendering bug of selecting planes and fixed BUG1

+BUGS TO FIX:
+bug2